Mik1ll/LuaRenamer/README.md

 BitDepth
 AudioChannels
 SeriesInGroup     // Number of series associated with a Shoko group LastEpisodeNumber  // Same as EpisodeNumber unless file is associated with multiple episodes.
-Last episode in first contiguous series of episode numbers
+Last episode in first contiguous series of episode numbers of the same EpisodeType
 MaxEpisodeCount    // Max of all episode type counts
 ```